Symmetries for a High Level Neural Decoder on the Toric Code

-\begin{definition}[Lexicographic ordering of syndromes] For two syndromes $s_1, s_2$ represented as binary vectors, define $s_1 < s_2$ if the first non-zero entry of $s_1 - s_2$ is $1$. \end{definition} In other words, $s_1 < s_2$ if the first non-zero entry of $s_1$ comes "before" the first non-zero entry of $s_2$.
+\begin{definition}[Lexicographic order of syndromes] For two syndromes $s_1, s_2$ represented as binary vectors, define $s_1 < s_2$ if the first non-zero entry of $s_1 - s_2$ is $1$. \end{definition} In other words, $s_1 < s_2$ if the first non-zero entry of $s_1$ comes "before" the first non-zero entry of $s_2$.
 The subtraction in the definition is NOT meant mod 2.
 Note that if $s_1 - s_2 = 0$, so no non-zero entries exist in $s_1 - s_2$, then $s_1 = s_2$.
 It is easy to verify that definition \ref{Def:LexicographicOrdering} defines a total order on syndromes.
 In the following, the minimum of a set of syndrome is always meant to be the minimum according to the order in definition \ref{Def:LexicographicOrdering}.

-Using this order of syndromes and the enumeration of vertices and plaquettes above, a "centering" algorithm that maps a syndrome to a well defined translation representant can be defined as follows:
+Using this order of syndromes and the enumeration of vertices and plaquettes above, a "centering" algorithm that maps a syndrome to a well defined translation representative can be defined as follows:

-\begin{algorithmdescription}[Centering] Given a syndrome $s$, first compute all possible ways to translate it such that a vertex detection is in the upper left corner (the first vertex) of the code.
-If the syndrome has $n$ vertex detections, there are $n$ possible ways to do this.
-If there are no vertex detections, instead compute the ways to translate it such that the stabilizer measurement represented by the first plaquette of the code detects an error.
-Then, compare all the translated syndromes according to the ordering in definition \ref{Def:LexicographicOrdering} and choose the minimal one according to this ordering.
-This will results in a uniquely defined representant of each translation class. \end{algorithmdescription}
+\begin{algorithmdescription}[Centering] Given a syndrome $s$, first compute all possible ways to translate it such that the stabilizer measurement represented by the first vertex of the code detects an error.
+If there are no vertex detections in the syndrome, instead compute the ways to translate it such that the stabilizer measurement represented by the first plaquette of the code detects an error.
+Then, compare all the translated syndromes according to the order in definition \ref{Def:LexicographicOrdering} and choose the minimal one according to this order. \end{algorithmdescription}

 \